 Safeguarding Taxpayer Information

 The IRS may set forth additional safeguarding requirements for Providers as it determines appropriate.
-The requirements will be included in revisions of appropriate e-file publications or published in associated e-file participation articles.
+The requirements will be included in revisions of appropriate e-file publications or published on the IRS Web Site at IRS.gov.

 - next -